 User’s manual

-In the section describing the installation procedure you should detail the hardware and software resources needed for installing and running the application, and a step by step description of how your application can be deployed/installed.
+In the section describing the installation procedure you should detail the hardware and software resources needed for installing and running the application, and a step-by-step description of how your application can be deployed/installed.
 An administrator should be able to perform the installation/deployment based on your instructions.

 In the section for the user you should describe how to use the application from the point of view of a user with no inside technical information; this should be adorned with screen shots and a stepwise explanation of the interaction.
 Based on user's manual, a person should be able to install and use your product.